 Know how long you’ll need your plan

 The first question you might ask yourself is how long you’ll need the plan.
-If you just need coverage for a short time — say, until you get another full-time job with benefits or qualify for Medicare — a short-term health plan might work for you.
+If you just need health insurance coverage for a short time — say, until you get another full-time job with benefits or qualify for Medicare — a short term health insurance plan might work for you.

 If you plan to stay self-employed for the long term, you might think about getting your health plan through the Affordable Care Act (ACA) marketplace.
 That’s a website run by the federal government on which you can buy health insurance.
 If you get a plan there, it could come with a premium tax credit (a type of discount) if you qualify.